starwit/movement-predictor/README.md

 # SAE Anomaly Detection

-This repository takes the results of the Starwit Awareness Engine, calls Anomaly Detection libs to get anomalies and send the results as AnomalyMessage to Valkey.
+This repository takes the results of the Starwit Awareness Engine from valkey, calls Anomaly Detection libs to get anomalies and send the results as AnomalyMessage to Valkey.

 ## Run for Development